SunStarSys/orion/README.md

             - pattern: regex to text source file's path against
             - view: method name in view class to invoke
             - args: dict of **args passed to view method in prior slot
+      - path.dependencies:
+        - dict of arrays:
+        - keys are paths to sources rooted in source tree's "content" dir
+        - values are array of similarly rooted files the key depends on

     - lib/view.py:
-      - OO, should inherit from SunStarSys.View
+      - OO: view class should inherit from SunStarSys.View
       - defines class methods to be invoked by build script as follows < s = view.getattr(method, None) args[path] = path